Fiat S.p.A.: United States

-The American F.I.A.T.
-Automobile Company was founded by American licensees in 1909 as a response to 45 percent tariffs on imported automobiles.
+The American FIAT Automobile Company was founded by American licensees in 1909 as a response to 45 percent tariffs on imported automobiles.
 The plant was finished in the spring of 1910 and the first car rolled off the production line in September 1910; all Poughkeepsie Fiats were built with parts shipped from Italy although they usually received locally made bodywork by companies like Holbrook, Quinby, or Fleetwood.
-American F.I.A.T. focused on the larger and more luxurious end of the range, with the smaller Types 51 and 52 (Tipo 1 and 2) only available to order as fully built-up imports.
+American FIAT focused on the larger and more luxurious end of the range, with the smaller Types 51 and 52 (Tipo 1 and 2) only available to order as fully built-up imports.

 The first model offered was the Type 54, corresponding to the European Tipo 4.
 This has a 5699 cc four-cylinder engine (itself called "Tipo 54A") and rode on a 124 in wheelbase; it was manufactured until 1914 or 1915.
 This was joined by the large and expensive Type 56 in 1912, a seven-passenger touring car reserved for the American market.
 This model has a six-cylinder version of the Type 54 engine, displacing 8549 cc and mounted in a chassis with a 135 in wheelbase.
 In 1913 the Type 55 arrived (although some Type 55s appear to have been sold in 1912), slightly shorter than the Type 56 with a 128 in wheelbase but with a massive 9017 cc four-cylinder engine.
 This car was largely identical to the European Tipo 5 and was also manufactured for export.
 In 1914 the fourth and final American Fiat was introduced, the smaller Type 53 – the equivalent of the Italian Tipo 3 Ter.
 This has a 4396 cc four-cylinder engine and a 116 in wheelbase.
 The Tipo 53 was built until 1916, while the 55 and 56 were manufactured until 1917, although late 55s seem to have been sold as "1918s" and they did appear in new-car catalogues that year.
 Fiat Italy took over the American operation in 1917 and reduced the lineup to the Type 55, now sitting on a 140 in wheelbase.
 NACC tax horsepower figures were 30 hp for the Type 54, 45 for the Type 56, 42 for the Type 55, and 25 hp for the Type 53.
 Actual outputs were higher, ranging from 40 hp for the Type 53 to 75 hp for the big Types 55 and 56.